All About the MCAT Test: MCAT Topics, MCAT Question Breakdown, and More

 Each of the first three sections consist of 59 questions, while the last section, Critical Analysis and Reasoning Skills (CARS), is made up of 53 questions.
 The fundamental sciences of biology, chemistry, physics, sociology, and psychology are evaluated in an integrated fashion.
 Because real medical scenarios won’t involve solving problems that are discretely separated according to topic, the MCAT challenges you to reason through the interplay of knowledge from each discipline.
 Similarly, the CARS block of questions probes your interpretation of information and scientific reasoning based upon reading information from short passages.

-Raw vs Scaled Scores
+Raw vs. Scaled Scores

+What is the MCAT out of?
 Raw scores from each of the individual sections first are normalized on a range of 118 to 132, which are then added together to yield overall scores ranging from 472 to 528 with the midpoint set at 500.
 Scaled scores are then obtained from raw scores to account for possible variation in question difficulty across exams.
 Correspondingly, two equally capable students may have slightly different raw scores, but their scaled scores would be the same.
 For tests administered between May and October 2020, the mean score was 501.1 with a standard deviation of 10.6 based upon statistics from the AAMC.

 Unlike many other multiple-choice exams, the MCAT does not penalize wrong answers.
 Only correct answers are scored and there is no point subtraction based on the number of wrong answers to adjust for right answers that might result from random guessing.
 According to the AAMC, your approach should be to reason through to find the best answer that you can.
 This is an important distinction to make from aiming to always get the correct answer; the questions and available answers may be vague, so the correct option won’t be clearly found in a timely manner.